Patitotective/PREFS/website/src/pages/index.md

 ### Limitations
 - Keys can only be strings.
 - The supported types are Python default ones (int, float, str, list, tuple, set, dict, etc.).
-- Since the files stored are in human-readable format people can modify and change values.

 ### Example
 ```python